glencollins18888/JSONPathFinder/README.md

-# JSONPathFinder
+# JSONPath Finder
-Simple tool that navigates a JSON document to discover the full path to a node specified
+Chrome Extension that finds all JSONPaths for a specified node.